franciscop/crossroad/readme.md

 }
 ```

-> NOTE: within Crossroad's and for lack of a better name, whenever we say "URL" or similar we refer to only the path + search query + hash.
+> NOTE: within Crossroad's and for lack of a better name, "URL" refers to the combination of path + search query + hash.

 ## Getting Started

-First create a React project (`npx create-react-app demo`) and install Crossroad:
+Create a React project (e.g. `npx create-react-app demo`) and install Crossroad:

 ```js
 npm i crossroad